shubhadeepmandal394/enterprise-network-design/README.md

 # Enterprise Network Design

+## Description
+This project was given to me as a part of [Industrial Training undergone at BSNL](http://www.kolkata.bsnl.co.in/applications/APP_training/index.html).
+I received a project completion [certificate](https://drive.google.com/file/d/1TlFKC4Mj5ld0G77j592rHzBkiaipAMSS/view?usp=sharing) after successfully completeting the Online Industrial Training on Networking & Security Technology with Project from 10.05.2021 to 04.06.2021 conducted by NSCBTTC, Kalyani, BSNL.

 ## Problem Statement
 ```
 1. An ISP granted a block of IP address starting with 202.195.32.0/24 to an enterprise.
 Enterprise having 2 virtual subnet, 2 physical subnet and 4 links.
 Number of hosts required in different subnets are: Network A 30 host, Network B 30 host, Network C 60 host and Network D 12 host.
 Distribute the IP address to different subnets and links by subnetting IP block granted by ISP.
 Use a different IP for link between Enterprise Router and ISP Router (e.g., 200.10.10.0/30)